You are here

 Schedule and location

-Carver SkiSparks will meet for 8 Sundays beginning with our first meeting Sunday, January 12, 2020 from 1:00 PM – 2:30 PM at Carver Park Reserve.
-Our last week of club meeting will be Sunday, March 1.
-We will have an end of season festival at Theodore Wirth Park in Minneapolis on Saturday, March 14.
+Carver SkiSparks will meet for 8 Sundays beginning with our first meeting Sunday, February 7th 2021 from 1:00 PM – 2:30 PM at Carver Park Reserve.
+Our last week of club meeting will be Sunday, March 14.

 Weather and cancellation policy

 We will not ski if the air temperature is below -2˚ F or the wind chill is below -10˚ F, or at the leader’s discretion.
 Always check the website or email email@example.com with questions.
 Cancellations will be posted on this Web page.

 Children should be dressed in layers.
 A moisture wicking under layer, an insulating layer, and a wind proof layer are typically appropriate.
 Please use your discretion noting your child’s activity level and the outside temperature/wind chill.
 Often a winter jacket and snow pants or a snowsuit are too warm once the child gets skiing unless they are young and in the beginner group.